Sinking of MV Conception: ATF investigation

-Legal
+Legal action

 Truth Aquatics filed a lawsuit on September 5, 2019, in the United States District Court for the Central District of California, seeking to limit its liability under the Limitation of Liability Act of 1851.
 This was an apparent attempt to limit its liability for monetary damages to the value of the ship.
 Under the terms of the lawsuit, the ship valuation was assessed after it sank; because the insurer had deemed it a total wreck, the value was US$0.

 The first lawsuit against Truth Aquatics was filed one week later on September 12, by one of the surviving crew members from Conception.
 The civil lawsuit, filed in Ventura County Superior Court against Truth Aquatics and Worldwide Diving Adventures, claimed the crew had not received proper training nor was the boat outfitted with appropriate emergency equipment.

 A counterclaim against the original limitation of liability suit was filed in November 2019 by the spouse of a passenger who died aboard Conception, seeking funeral expenses and wrongful death, survival, and punitive damages.
 In January 2020, attorneys representing the families of four victims also responded to the original suit with wrongful death claims, claiming "The defendants killed these victims by breaking the law and failing to have a roving night watch whose job was to prevent the very catastrophe that occurred."
 By December 2020, 32 of the victims' families had filed claims against Truth Aquatics.
 As of 9 December 2020, Truth Aquatics had sold its two remaining liveaboard dive vessels.
 Truth Aquatics agreed to pause their earlier suit to limit liability until the lawsuits filed by the families of the victims are resolved.

 A criminal investigation against the captain was carried out in summer 2020.
 In December 2020, the United States Attorney's office for the Central District of California announced the captain of the Conception had been indicted by a federal grand jury for 34 counts of seaman's manslaughter; the text of the indictment stated that the captain was responsible for the disaster "by his misconduct, negligence, and inattention to his duties".
 He pleaded not guilty to the charges in February 2021.
 In August 2022, the judge dismissed his indictment as defective without prejudice because prosecutors used negligence instead of gross negligence in their presentation to the grand jury.
 A new indictment was issued on October 18, 2022.
+On November 6, 2023, the captain, Jerry Nehl Boylan, was found guilty of one count of misconduct or neglect of ship officer, colloquially known as "seaman’s manslaughter".
+Boylan was freed on $75,000 bond before being sentenced on May 2, 2024, to four years in prison followed by three years of supervised release for his criminal negligence.

 The families of the victims filed a federal lawsuit against the Coast Guard in September 2021, alleging that its failure to enforce regulations led to the fire and deaths.